WordPress/openverse/documentation/projects/proposals/popularity_optimizations/20230406-project_proposal_popularity_optimizations.md

 5. When popularity constants and standardized scores are being updated, the data refresh runtime should not be affected.
-6. There must be no 'down-time' in the Catalog, where writes to the media tables are locked (i.e., ingestion workflows should be able to continue as standard at all times).
+6. There must be no 'down-time' in the Catalog, where writes to the media tables are locked (i.e., ingestion workflows should be able to continue as normal at all times).
 7. Query time in the API must not be increased.

 Ideally, we should have no regression in the regularity with which popularity